Ricoh Guides

 White Balance Compensation

-This is where Ricoh recipes get their distinctive character.
+This is the soul of every GR recipe.
 The GR offers two-axis WB fine-tuning:

 Common recipe patterns: